AlfredSAM/alfredsam.github.io/_posts/2021-05-19-neovim-setups-for-data-science.md

 This is my first post published in [Neovim Setups for Data Science ](https://medium.com/geekculture/neovim-setups-for-data-science-5ea251e3735f).
 In recent years I use [Neovim](https://neovim.io/) and [sublime text](https://www.sublimetext.com/) for coding works.
 They are both well-known editors more efficient than current electron-based editors, such as [atom](https://atom.io/), [vscode](https://code.visualstudio.com/), [rstudio](https://www.rstudio.com/), and etc, always suffering latency and overhead problems.
 [Neovim](https://neovim.io/) is primitive and easily set up in unix-like systems.
 Generally speaking, Linux system (NO GUI) is usually preferred in the cloud or server.
 If one can be familiar with [Neovim](https://neovim.io/) or [vim](https://www.vim.org/), then the remote working mode is so convenient: one can just use the lightweight notebook to ssh connect to the cloud and server from anywhere Internet can cover.
 Within this post I just introduce the latest version Neovim 0.5 much approaching to [Lua](https://www.lua.org/), and most importantly several typical plugins for data science are shared.
+One can also check my codes in [my Github](https://github.com/AlfredSAM/medium_blogs/tree/main/Neovim_Setups_for_Data_Science/nvim).
 Just for fun!